CharanMann/OpenIG-OpenAM-BasicAuthn/README.md

 # OpenIG-OpenAM-BasicAuthn

-*Protecting REST APIs using OpenIG with OpenAM*
+*Protecting REST APIs using OpenIG as PEP with OpenAM as PDP*

-This is sample for protecting REST APIs using OpenIG with OpenAM
+This is sample for protecting REST APIs using OpenIG as PEP with OpenAM as PDP.

 Disclaimer of Liability :
 =========================